jatinsajwan3841/DD-User-management/README.md

 -   user if is provided with admin rights in user management will be routed to admin page else to user page.

+⋅⋅\* Can export the data in excel or pdf files onClick of respective buttons.

 [Let's see it in action](https://jatinsajwan3841.github.io/DD-User-management/)